KillerDom1123/BotMongus/README.md

 - [ ] Keep a log of where the player has been and what tasks have been done
 - [ ] Ability to use chat
 - [ ] If imposter, only players if other player's can't see the kill
+- [ ] Know who other fellow imposter is